 You want to start by pre-heating your oven and getting your cookie sheets ready by giving them a spray with cooking spray.
 Do not skip doing this!
 You want a super hot oven ready when your biscuits are ready to be put in.

 Then in a mixing bowl measure out your self-rising flour in a large bowl.
-Add in your cold butter or shortening.
+Add in your cold butter.

 Pro Tip: Use a pastry cutter to cut the butter into the flour.
 This will keep your hands out of the way from warming up the butter.